teepluss/laravel-up2/README.md

 )
 ~~~

-UP also ships with a facade which provides the static syntax for creating collections.
+UP2 also ships with a facade which provides the static syntax for creating collections.
 You can register the facade in the `aliases` key of your `app/config/app.php` file.

 ~~~
 'aliases' => array(